rossanoventurini/qwt/README.md

 For more details, take a look at the [documentation](https://docs.rs/qwt/latest/qwt/).

-Serialization and deserailization can be done with [`bincode`](https://docs.rs/bincode/latest/bincode/) as follows.
+Serialization and deserialization can be done with [`bincode`](https://docs.rs/bincode/latest/bincode/) as follows.

 ```rust
 use std::fs;